Djimon Hounsou: Other work

 In 2010, Hounsou was featured as the narrator in ESPN's series of "32 Teams, 1 Dream" commercials for the 2010 FIFA World Cup.
-He spoke at the Summit on Climate Change at the United Nations on 22 September 2009.
-On 1 December 2009, he told French media that developed countries "need to be held accountable" for their contribution to climate change.
+He spoke at the Summit on Climate Change at the United Nations on September 22, 2009.
+On December 1, 2009, he told French media that developed countries "need to be held accountable" for their contribution to climate change.

+In 2018, Hounsou made his directorial debut with the documentary film In Search of Voodoo: Roots to Heaven, which examines the history, nature and religious practices of West African Vodun.
+The documentary premiered at the Miami International Film Festival on March 10, 2018.

+In 2024, Hounsou had a guest performance on South African record producer and DJ Black Coffee's "Ode to Ancestors" song which was included in an EP inspired by Zack Snyder's movie, Rebel Moon – Part Two: The Scargiver.

 Personal life

 In 2007, Hounsou began dating model Kimora Lee Simmons.
-In 2009, Simmons gave birth to their son, Kenzo Lee Hounsou.
 Hounsou and Simmons visited Hounsou's family in his native Benin in the summer of 2008, where the two participated in a traditional commitment ceremony.
 They were adorned in traditional clothing and used the ceremony, in the presence of Hounsou's family, to confirm that they were "dedicated to each other 100%", although they emphasized the ceremony was not a wedding.
 In the début of Kimora Lee Simmons' show Kimora: Life in the Fab Lane, he was billed as her husband.
+In 2009, Simmons gave birth to their son.
 Hounsou and Simmons, who were never legally married in the United States, announced their separation in November 2012.